for3v3rInFriendZone/BoltInsuranceGroup/SEP-Bolt Insurance Group/com.bolt.insurance.group.app/src/main/resource/static/assets/js/restangular/README.md

 * **It doesn't have all those `$resource` bugs**.
 Restangular doesn't have problem with trailing slashes, additional `:` in the URL, escaping information, expecting only arrays for getting lists, etc.
 * **It supports all HTTP methods**.
 * **It supports ETag out of the box**.
 You don't have to do anything.
 ETags and If-None-Match will be used in all of your requests
-* **It supports self linking elements** If you receive from the server some item that has a link to itself, you can use that to query the server instead of writing the URL manually.
+* **It supports self linking elements**.
+If you receive from the server some item that has a link to itself, you can use that to query the server instead of writing the URL manually.
 * **You don't have to create one $resource object per request**.
 Each time you want to do a request, you can just do it using the object that was returned by Restangular.
 You don't need to create a new object for this.
 * **You don't have to write or remember ANY URL**.
 With $resource, you need to write the URL Template.
 In here, you don't write any urls.
 You just write the name of the resource you want to fetch and that's it.
 * **It supports nested RESTful resources**.
 If you have Nested RESTful resources, Restangular can handle them for you.
 You don't have to know the URL, the path, or anything to do all of the HTTP operations you want.